AlanRynne/Scientific-Paper-Tutorial/02 - Markdown Syntax.md

 So, now that you have your machine printing a formated PDF out of a simple text file, you might be wondering:

-1. ***WHAT*** can I do with this Markdown syntax?
+1. ***WHAT*** can I do with this 'Markdown syntax' you talk about so much?
 2. ***HOW*** can I combine it with Pandoc to write something more complex than an fancy e-mail?

+Let's get to it:

 Markdown is based on very simple rules that allow you to concentrate only on writting and structure, without caring about the final appearance of the document.

 95% of the time, the PDF output will be exactly what you would expect, with no need for modifications.
 The other 5% of the time, there is a couple of solutions:

-* you might need to go *under the hood* (using Latex templates),
+1. you might need to go *under the hood* (using Latex templates) or,

-* or add an extra step to the workflow: outputing the file to `.docx` format using a preformatted template, and put the final touches in Word or,
+2. add an extra step to the workflow: outputing the file to `.docx` format using a preformatted template, and put the final touches in Word or,

-* if InDesign is your thing, you can also export as `.icml`(InCopy format).
+3. if InDesign is your thing, you can also export your document as a `.icml`(InCopy format).

 ## Simple formating